 Additionally, there's the M93 Raffica machine pistol, also known as the "Pocket M16."
 It can effectively deal one-hit kills, so long as the full burst hits.
 Also, the game treats it as a pistol, meaning it gets swapped to very rapidly and can be used in Last Stand.
 Unlike the one-burst-kill assault rifles, it can also be dual-wielded to great effect.

-The UMP 45 is approaching this, unless a submachine gun is supposed to be able to kill a target in three bullets while silenced and still allow incredible mobility while running and aiming.
+The UMP 45, unless a submachine gun is supposed to be able to kill a target in three bullets while silenced and still allow incredible mobility while running and aiming.

 Can't leave out the Noob Tube/One Man Army/Danger Close combination.
 The Grenade Launcher (or "Noob Tube") is, as in Call of Duty 4, very powerful.
 However, you only get two grenades from spawning.
 The One Man Army perk allows the player to switch between classes on the fly, including to the class they are switching from.
 This allows an infinite stream of grenades to toss with only a short delay in switching between classes.
 Danger Close deals more explosive damage with a larger area of effect.